Pet sitting in London can out-earn an entry-level office salary

 These are the questions Petme sitters in London actually ask before signing up, and the ones they wish they had asked sooner.
 Each answer is specific to London, not a generic template.

-What does a typical week look like for a Petme sitter in London?
+What does a typical week look like for a London sitter?

 How does Petme's service fee work?

 Petme takes 10-15% from each completed booking and the sitter keeps up to 90%.
-There's no signup cost, no monthly subscription, and no charge to keep your profile live.
 The fee covers payment processing, customer support, and the Petme Protection Plan that covers every booking automatically.

 Payouts are released automatically once a booking is marked complete in the Petme app.
 The money lands in your bank account within 2 business days.
 You don't need to invoice the owner or chase payment: the platform handles it end-to-end.